1fan/zendesk-data-searcher/PerformanceAnalysis.md

 I used the Eclipse Memory Analyzer tool to acquire the Heap Dump and then analysis the dump file.

-The `com.zendesk.datasearcher.searcher.InvertedIndex` takes the most memory, as shown in the top consumers pie chart:
+The `com.zendesk.datasearcher.model.InvertedIndex` takes the most memory, as shown in the top consumers pie chart:
 ![Biggest Objects](screenshot/performance/top-consumers.png?raw=true)

 According to the dominant tree, 99.74% of the memory was allocated to the inverted index, the 3 big HashMap (which are the index for 3 data